coderespawn/dungeon-architect-ue4-tutorials-v2/source/create_first_dungeon.rst

 .. image:: /images/tutorial/A/08.jpg
    :align: center

-The ``Randomize Seed`` is a helper function which simply changes the ``Seed`` value in the dungeon configuration.
+The ``Randomize Seed`` button is a helper function which simply changes the ``Seed`` value in the dungeon configuration.
 Changing the ``Seed`` value changes the layout of the dungeon.
 If you assign a random value to a seed and build, you'll get a new dungeon layout

 .. image:: /images/tutorial/A/09.png
    :align: center